hablapps/pairstrading/PostPairsTrading.md

 One such library is **statsmodels**, a prominent tool in Python for statistical modeling and hypothesis testing.
 It equips analysts with a robust toolkit for regression, time series, and multivariate analysis.
 Specifically, within the **statsmodels** package, the **statsmodels.tsa.stattools** module features **the Augmented Dickey-Fuller (ADF) test**.

-We can proceed to create a function called **fcoint** to call our imported function from PyKX, handle any null values by filling them with 0, using `0f^` and return the second value, which in this case is the p-value.
+We can proceed to create a function called **fcoint** to call our imported function from PyKX, handle any null values by filling them with zeroes, using `0f^` and return the second value, which in this case is the p-value.

 ```q
 coint:.pykx.import[`statsmodels.tsa.stattools]`:coint